younhash/Shoewear/README.md

 # Project Overview

+This website allow users to shop, choosing shoes they like in our stock. they can view individual shoes for more info and buy if they sign in as a customer.
+No credit card but only cash after the shoes is delivered to the customer address.

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.